Victor Heritage Society

 Gold Rush Days Parade Entry

-If you are looking for a period costume, a selection of vintage clothing may be found at several Victor businesses including Mountain High Antiques, Muleshoe Antiques, Victor Trading Company, or Marilyn Fay.
+If you are looking for a period costume, a selection of vintage clothing may be found at several Victor businesses including Mountain High Antiques, Muleshoe Antiques, Victor Trading Company, or from Marilyn Fay.
 Click photos to enlarge.

 Annual Victor Heritage Calendars

-2022 Victor Heritage Calendar covered January 2022 through January 2023.
+An expanded format for the 2022 Victor Heritage Calendar covered January 2022 through January 2023.
 It featured 14 rare historic photos shared from the collections of the H.L.
 Turner family, Tekavee family, & La Jean Greeson.

 The 2021 Victor Heritage Calendar cover photo documented a 1943 WWII Roll of Honor on the Monarch Block wall listing Citizens of Teller County who served in the U.S. Armed Forces.
 Monthly photos featured Lowell Thomas with a Key to the City, the 1902 Victor Opera House, Swedish Lutheran Church, Independence Mine & Mill, First Passenger Train Arriving in Victor in 1894, Deputy Sheriffs sent to the Mining District during the 1894 Labor Strike, July 4th 1895 Celebration at the Original Victor Hotel, Vice President Teddy Roosevelt visiting Victor's Gold Mines in 1901, Gold Coin Club burning in the Great Fire of August 1899, Victor City Hall & Early Fire Truck, Miners at the Independence Mine, Bank Block~New Victor Hotel.
 Photos were shared by Linda Irene Tingvik, Steve Plutt, Lori Newland Lorenz, La Jean Greeson and the Victor~Lowell Thomas Museum.